Innovation Ambassadors Home Page

+In September 2016, ACCGov joined a national governmental association called the Alliance for Innovation.
+The Alliance for Innovation is designed to bring together communities that are looking to transform local government and inspire innovation in their employees.
 The group works with ICMA and Arizona State University to help advance its members and share successes with each other.
 While ACCGov is regarded in many circles as a government that already uses innovative practices, this initiative is designed to truly encourage a culture of innovation for us.
 Our work with the Alliance for Innovation has already helped bring together high-performing employees from across departments to focus on real, local issues.

 Every year, a new group of employees and directors are selected to experience leadership growth opportunities and contribute to building a culture of innovative thinking.

-and 5 department directors in varying fields were selected on October 2016 to launch the ACCGOV Innovation Ambassadors annual program.
+Initially, 33 employee ambassadors and 5 department directors in varying fields were selected on October 2016 to launch the ACCGOV Innovation Ambassadors annual program.
 Coordination of projects for the ambassadors is overseen by Organizational Development and the Manager's Office.

 The group engaged in a team-building Emergenetics® workshop that emphasized strengths-based communication strategies.
 Other team-building events included learning about the budget, project management, and performance management processes.
 From the beginning, the group was encouraged to be an actively working group that would not only research and discuss projects, but also achieve real results.